Generalizations of Koga's version of the Wiener-Ikehara theorem: Concluding remarks

 \end{remark}

-\begin{remark} Koga originally stated his Tauberian theorem (cf. \cite[Theorem 2]{Koga2021}) by only imposing the boundary requirements for the Laplace transform on a sequence $\sigma=\sigma_n\to 1^{+}$.
-However, since \eqref{Koga condition 1}, or more generally \eqref{generalized Koga condition}, ensures \cite{vladimirovbook} that $\mathcal{L}\{S;s\}$ has distributional boundary values on $\Re e\: s>1$, this is essentially equivalent to our formulation given in Theorem \ref{thKoga}, as we might infer using a standard localization argument together with the (distributional) Schwarz reflection principle \cite{rudin1971} (see also \cite{Debrouwere-Vindas2023,Langenbruch1978} for generalized reflection principles). \end{remark}
+\begin{remark} Koga originally stated his Tauberian theorem (cf. \cite[Theorem 2]{Koga2021}) by only imposing the boundary requirements for the Laplace transform on a sequence tending to $1^{+}$.
+More precisely, in addition to \eqref{Koga condition 1}, he assumes\footnote{His formulation of \eqref{L^1 boundary eq Koga} in \cite[Theorem 2]{Koga2021} is slightly different, but equivalent in view of the well known completeness of the $L^1$-spaces.} the existence of $\sigma_n\to 1^{+}$ such that

-\begin{remark} In this article we have chosen to work within the framework of distributional boundary values because distribution theory should be well-known to most analysts.
-We could also have worked with ultradistributions, which allows us to relax the assumption \eqref{KWI eq dbv} in (B.3) to